 STEM Challenges for Kids Who Love Games (Student Savvy)

 If you have a student who loves games, they will love these ideas by Student Savvy.
 There are many choices: Code a Video Game, Make a Pinball Machine, Foosball Table Challenge, and more.
 You’ll fund a fun stem challenge for older kids and younger kids too!

 A Week of STEM Challenges (The Ardent Teacher)

 Easily add STEM learning to your lesson plans with this week’s worth of STEM challenges.
 You’ll find a stem activity for each day.

 Middle school children will learn how to build a tower with newspapers, make an army man launcher, and more.
-The best part about it is that you’ll most likely have many supplies necessary to complete the challenges.
+The best part is that you’ll most likely have many supplies necessary to complete the challenges.
 (Think craft sticks, ice cream, and pipe cleaners.)

-So no need to worry about spending any extra money!
+So no need to worry about spending any extra money.

 You can do many other things with your middle schooler that can make hands-on learning a lot of fun.
 From paper airplanes to balloon-powered cars, incorporating simple STEM projects is the way to do it.

 STEM education is perfect for kids of all ages and will help them have a great time while learning.
 Which STEM projects are you most excited about doing with your middle schooler?